WingerOfOwl/Technical-Test-SP/README.md

 This Project using katalon studio as a tools for testing and also using groovy for language.

+To See the Code, You Can Choose Master Branch!

 I Hope on the future, i can learn about another framework and languages for testing'

 Thank You!